pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `transform.stdin` is an array of lines that are sent to your command on stdin.
 Lines need not end in newline characters.

-`transform.err_cmd` is an option command that will only get run on datums which fail.
+`transform.err_cmd` is an optional command that will only get run on datums which fail.
-If the err_cmd is successful, it won't prevent the job from succeeding.
-This means that it can be used to ignore failed datums.
+If the err_cmd is successful (returns 0 error code), it won't prevent the job from succeeding.
+This means that it can be used to ignore failed datums while still writing successful datums to the output repo, instead of failing the whole job when some datums fail.
 It has the same limitations as `transform.cmd`.

-`transform.err_stdin` is an array of lines that are sent to your error command on err_stdin.
+`transform.err_stdin` is an array of lines that are sent to your error command on stdin.
 Lines need not end in newline characters.

 `transform.env` is a map from key to value of environment variables that will be